fyrkov/refcards/AWS/CloudFront.md

 CloudFront is a CDN.\
 It improves read performance as content is cached and edged.\
 216 Points of presence globally = edge locations.\
-Embedded DDoS protection, integration with Shield and WAF.\
+Embedded DDoS protection, integration with AWS Shield and WAF.\
 Can expose external HTTPS and can talk to internal HTTPS backends.

 CloudFront origins: